 Faith begins as a seemingly insignificant seed.
-But just for a moment consider all the wonder contained in that miniscule package.
+But just for a moment consider all the wonder contained in that minuscule package.
 Seeds look dormant, lifeless, and incapable of doing anything.
 Yet there is life in the seed.
 They can be stored for years, waiting for the right conditions to germinate, sprout, and grow.
-But I’ll ask it again, what is faith like a seed?
+But I’ll ask it again, what is seed-like faith?
 Is it just growing?
-I think it lies in the simple observation that seeds multiply.
+I think it is in a simple observation that seeds multiply.

 We nurture the plants we want to grow.
 There’s soil preparation, fertilizer to apply, watering, the planting of the seed itself, protection for the young sprout, weeding to be done as other plants seek to invade, pest removal, perhaps even some pruning along the way.
 All of this is done to encourage and receive a harvest, the multiplication of more seeds of the same kind.

 Faith, likewise, multiplies as we apply and nurture it in our everyday lives.
 As we trust God with one point, one aspect, one hope, one desire we learn that we can trust Him for more.
 Today’s seed could be something simple, like finding a lost set of keys.
 Or the answer to a perplexing problem.
 The healing of a pesky headache.
 Peace of heart in a place of conflict.
 Forgiveness.
 Protection.
 Guidance.
 Wisdom.
 These and so much more are the multiplication of faith in Jesus.

 Perhaps there is a mountain in your life and faith doesn’t seem to be working.
 Consider this question – Have I trusted God with the small stuff?
 So often, in our self-sufficient ways, we handle the small stuff of life and only trust God with the really big things.
 But nurturing faith is all about trusting God will the small stuff too.
 That’s how faith is nurtured and multiplies to the point we can really trust God to uproot trees and move mountains.
 Plant and nurture the seed of faith today.